operator-framework/operator-controller/docs/concepts/how-to-grant-api-access.md

   verbs:
   - '*'
 ```
+**Note**: The `'*'` in verbs allows all actions on the specified resources, including RBAC management actions such as assigning roles and creating role bindings.
 In each case, replace `<your-api-group>` and `<your-custom-resources>` with the actual API group and resource names provided by the installed operator.

 ---